COVID-19: your health and safety is our concern.

 The Mainmark solution

 Mainmark offers some of the most advanced non-invasive resin injection and grout technologies to quickly correct foundation ground issues with minimal mess or disruption, perfected over more than 20 years in business.
-With a sound knowledge of Queensland’s unique local conditions, Mainmark utilises its Teretek® engineered resin injection to effectively raise, re-level, and re-support footings under a home.
+With a sound knowledge of Queensland’s unique local conditions, Mainmark utilises its Teretek® engineered resin injection solution to effectively raise, re-level, and re-support footings under a home.
 Teretek is a unique two-in-one solution that provides both ground improvement and re-levels homes, backed by a 50-year product warranty.
 It increases ground bearing capacity, fills voids, rehabilitates foundation ground which helps raise sinking floors and reduces wall cracking, all at a fraction of the cost of traditional underpinning, and with no detrimental effects on the environment.
 Mainmark has successfully raised and re-levelled thousands of homes and driveways throughout Queensland.
 The process is extremely quick; most house re-levelling and concrete slab lifting takes less than a day, and driveways and slabs can be driven on within hours once the application is complete.

 Underpinning homes is generally a costly exercise using traditional methods due to the invasive nature of concrete underpinning, which is generally a lengthy and messy process.
 Teretek is the modern way to raise, re-level and re-support your home by providing a unique two-in-one solution delivering both ground improvement and re-levelling.
 It’s applied like keyhole surgery and most jobs can be done in a day, usually reducing the cost of the works when compared to traditional underpinning.
 As every home is different, Mainmark finds the best solution to treat the root of the problem.
 The cost of each job will vary according to: